Wenliang Li, Ph.D.

 - Baldwin A, Li W, Grace M, Harlow E, Münger K and Grueneberg DA.
 II.
 Genetic Interaction Screens Identify Alterations in Kinase Requirements Following HPV16 E7 Expression in Cancer Cells.
 Proceedings of the National Academy of Sciences USA (PNAS).
 2008 Oct 28;105(43):16478-83.

-Note: These 4 PNAS papers I-IV in 2008 were selected as Signaling Breakthroughs of 2008 (the most exciting advances in signaling transduction research in 2008) in the popular annual Editorial Guide of journal Science Signaling (formerly Science STKE), a Science family journal.
+Note: These 4 PNAS papers in 2008 were selected as one of Signaling Breakthroughs of 2008 by the annual Editorial Guide of Science Signaling.

 - Li W, Kessler P, Yeger H, Alami J, Reeve AE, Heathcott R, Skeen J, Williams BRG.
 A gene expression signature for relapse in primary Wilms tumor.
 Cancer Research.
 2005 Apr 1; 65(7):2592-601.